LoomSDK/LoomSDK/docs/guides/02_Loomscript/02_syntax.md

 var carList = new Vector.<Car>();
 ~~~

-Above, `carList` is a `Vector` that only holds instances of `Car`s or its subclasses.
+Above, `carList` is a `Vector` that only holds instances of `Car` or its subclasses.
 This is very helpful for keeping containers organized, as you can make sure at compile-time that you are writing and reading the right types.
 You can also specify a `Vector` with no type parameter (no `.<Car>` or equivalent) and it will default to holding anything, i.e., `.<Object>`.

 `Dictionary` is similar; you might do `Dictionary.<String, Car>` to make a `Dictionary` that accepts `String` keys and `Car` values. `Dictionary` defaults to `.<Object,Object>` if you don't specify any parameter types.